 - Von Willebrand's Disease: Found in both dogs and humans, this is a blood disorder that affects the clotting process.
 An affected dog will have symptoms such as nosebleeds, bleeding gums, prolonged bleeding from surgery, prolonged bleeding during heat cycles or after whelping, and occasionally blood in the stool.
 This disorder is usually diagnosed between three and five years of age, and it can't be cured.
 However, it can be managed with treatments that include cauterizing or suturing injuries, transfusions before surgery, and avoidance of specific medications.

 German Pinschers are active and need daily exercise either through a good run in the backyard or two long walks on lead.
-Supervise your German Pinscher when exercising, since he'll go bounding off after anything that's worth chasing.
-He'll be all right in an apartment if given enough exercise, but he prefers a home with a fenced yard in which he can play.
-He isn't suited to living outdoors full-time in a kennel or dog run, however; he thrives being with his family.
+Supervise your German Pinscher when exercising, since they'll go bounding off after anything that's worth chasing.

-He's a working breed and enjoys having a job to do.
+This is a working breed dog who enjoys having a job to do.
 An unstimulated, untrained, and unexercised German Pinscher can head down a scary path of boredom and destruction.
-Give him something to work on while you're gone, such as interactive toys or Kongs with frozen peanut butter.
-He's no couch potato, content to lounge about all day enjoying bonbons.
+Give them something to work on while you're gone, such as interactive toys or Kongs with frozen peanut butter.
+They're no couch potato, content to lounge about all day enjoying bonbons.

-Crate training benefits every dog and is a kind way to ensure that your German Pinscher doesn't have accidents in the house or get into things he shouldn't.
-Like many other dogs, a German Pinscher can be destructive as a pup, and when even when he enters adulthood.
-Crate training is for his own safety.
-A crate is also a place where he can retreat for a nap.
+Crate training benefits every dog and is a kind way to ensure that your German Pinscher doesn't have accidents in the house or get into things they shouldn't.
+Like many other dogs, a German Pinscher can be destructive as a pup, and when even when they enter adulthood.
+Crate training is for their own safety.
+A crate is also a place where they can retreat for a nap.

-Crate training at a young age will help your Pinscher accept confinement if he ever needs to be boarded or hospitalized.
+Crate training at a young age will help your Pinscher accept confinement if they ever need to be boarded or hospitalized.
 Never stick your Pinscher in a crate all day long, however.
-It's not a jail, and he shouldn't spend more than a few hours at a time in it except when he's sleeping at night.
-He isn't meant to spend his life locked up in a crate or kennel.
+It's not a jail, and they shouldn't spend more than a few hours at a time in it except when they're sleeping at night.
+They aren't meant to spend their life locked up in a crate or kennel.

 Exercise, training, and laying down house rules for your German Pinscher all will help ensure that your companion is well behaved.
-It alleviates stress for you and him and provides opportunities to bond.
+It alleviates stress for you and them and provides opportunities to bond.

-Keep your German Pinscher in good shape by measuring his food and feeding him twice a day rather than leaving food out all the time.
-If you're unsure whether he's overweight, give him the eye test and the hands-on test.
+Keep your German Pinscher in good shape by measuring their food and feeding him twice a day rather than leaving food out all the time.
+If you're unsure whether they're overweight, give them the eye test and the hands-on test.

 The coat should be shiny and smooth in texture, short and dense with no bald spots.
 The German Pinscher sports a variety of colors, including various shades of red, stag red (in which there are black hairs intermingled with the red), and Isabella (a light bay or fawn color).
 German Pinschers can also be black or blue with tan or red markings.

 The German Pinscher is an average shedder and requires minimal grooming.
-Brushing his coat with a cloth or rubber mitt about once a week will get rid of any excess hair.
+Brushing their coat with a cloth or rubber mitt about once a week will get rid of any excess hair.

 Brush your German Pinscher's teeth at least two or three times a week to remove tartar buildup and the bacteria that lurk inside it.
 Daily brushing is even better if you want to prevent gum disease and bad breath.

-Begin accustoming your German Pinscher to being brushed and examined when he's a puppy.
-Handle his paws frequently — dogs are touchy about their feet — and look inside his mouth.
-Make grooming a positive experience filled with praise and rewards, and you'll lay the groundwork for easy veterinary exams and other handling when he's an adult.
+Begin accustoming your German Pinscher to being brushed and examined when they're a puppy.
+Handle their paws frequently--dogs are touchy about their feet--and look inside their mouth.
+Make grooming a positive experience filled with praise and rewards, and you'll lay the groundwork for easy veterinary exams and other handling when they're an adult.

 As you groom, check for sores, rashes, or signs of infection such as redness, tenderness, or inflammation on the skin, in the nose, mouth, and eyes, and on the feet.
 Eyes should be clear, with no redness or discharge.
 Your careful weekly exam will help you spot potential health problems early.

-The German Pinscher usually does well with children if he's brought up with them from puppyhood.
-But because of his assertive nature, he does best with older children, preferably those over the age of nine.
-An older Pinscher who's unfamiliar with children will probably do best in a home with kids who are mature enough to interact with him properly.
+The German Pinscher usually does well with children when brought up with them from puppyhood.
+But because of their assertive nature, they do best with older children, preferably those over the age of nine.
+An older Pinscher who's unfamiliar with children will probably do best in a home with kids who are mature enough to interact with them properly.

-The same holds true for the German Pinscher's attitude toward some kinds of pets; he does best if he's been raised with them, or at least socialized to them when he's still young.
-But remember that he was developed to hunt and kill vermin.
-He's got a high prey drive that's hardwired, and no amount of training will keep him from going after a pet rat.
-He's not a good match with small mammals.
+The same holds true for the German Pinscher's attitude toward some kinds of pets; they do best if they've been raised with them, or at least socialized to other animals when they're still young.
+But remember that they were developed to hunt and kill vermin.
+They've got a high prey drive that's hardwired, and no amount of training will keep them from going after a pet rat.
+They're not a good match with small mammals.

 Below are breed clubs, organizations, and associations where you can find additional information about the German Pinscher.